 Your card will only be charged if the booking has been confirmed exactly as quoted.
 If we are unable to confirm your booking as quoted, you will not be charged.

-There are no Merchant Fees charged using Credit Card or PayPal for deposit payments.
-We charge Merchant Fees on final payments of 1.37% for Credit Card payments and 1.10% for PayPal payments.
-To avoid Merchant Fees you can pay through BPay using your credit card, debit card, savings, cheque or transaction account.
+We charge Merchant Fees on deposit and final payments of 1.37% for Credit Card payments and 1.10% for PayPal payments.
+To avoid Merchant Fees on your final payments you can pay through BPay using your credit card, debit card, savings, cheque or transaction account.
 You can also pay using direct deposit to avoid the Merchant Fees.

 The booking form gives you the opportunity to let us know your special requests.
 All requests are passed onto the property and these will be accommodated by the property where ever possible.